Copies of our Engineering Summary booklet are currently on sale at Ebay (as of Feb 2024) https://www.ebay.co.uk/itm/126301672686

 The Brush BA1101 alternator utilised on the class 56/58 is of similar dimensions of the EE823A as used in the original.
 As the original 16SVT and the Paxman fitted to the 56 are basically the same engine, albeit with considerable development and improvement, the fitment of the alternator to the engine will be straight forward.

-For convenience, the electrical equipment cubicle will remain in its existing location, although it will contain mainly class 56 equipment, that has minor differences but much better spares availability than the class 58 equipment.
+For convenience, the electrical equipment cubicle will remain in its existing location.
+Some components will be replaced with class 56 equipment, that has minor differences but much better spares availability than the class 58 equipment.
 Some alterations will be necessary, especially to the various control modules, to give 10000 the maximum potential capability from its much lower maximum engine output.
 A specialist contractor has been identified who is able to carry out this work.
 The benefit of 10000 being a full width loco compared to the 58 means that there will be plenty of space around the cubicle, which will give adequate access for development of systems and maintenance.

-We are in discussions to obtain a number of ex class 56 items, including two complete electrical cubicles, cooler groups and power units including alternators.
-This will be a great boost to the project, due to the similarities of the 56 electrical and cooling components to the class 58 we currently own.
+We are in discussions to obtain a number of ex class 56 items, including electrical cubicles and a complete power unit.
+This will be a great boost to the project, due to the similarities of the 56 components to the class 58 we currently own.
 It will also provide us with a significant source of spare parts, increasing our resilience to any future equipment failures.